 Any film lover with a taste for intelligent and unconventional drama should give Providence a look…which for many will surely lead to a second look, as well.

-Alexander Payne’s Nebraska is a wonderful little film, blessed with a first-rate script, gorgeous monochrome photography and a fine understated cast.
+Alexander Payne’s Nebraska is a wonderful little film, hospital blessed with a first-rate script, doctor gorgeous monochrome photography and a fine understated cast.
 But its secret weapon, even more powerful than all those blessings, is the lingering effect of Bruce Dern’s haunted gaze.

 Dern, 78, has one of the most rewarding roles of his long career as Woody Grant, a reality-challenged former mechanic who’s quietly drinking his life away in Billings, Montana.
 Cranky and remote, Woody is a lost soul who barely speaks to his wife and two grown sons, a man who seems to have lost all reason to live…until he receives a piece of junk mail that changes his life.